rainlanguage/dotrain/docs/classes/raindocument.md

 ### create(textDocument, metaStore)

-Creates a new RainDocument object instance
+Creates a new RainDocument object instance with a TextDocument

 <b>Signature:</b>